p-schaefer/IntegratedHydrology/README.md

 <img src="man/figures/README-unnamed-chunk-8-1.png" width="75%" style="display: block; margin: auto;" />

-Aquatic environmental scientists are often tasked with relating landscape factors to observed responses in streams, rivers and lakes.
+Aquatic environmental scientists are often interested in relating landscape features to observed responses (e.g., fish size, water temperature, invertebrate community composition, etc.) in streams, rivers and lakes.
 The computational workflow for conducting these investigations is complex.
 Simply describing how water flows and accumulates across the landscape can be a challenge itself, but for aquatic scientists it is only the first step.
-The stream network must then be extracted from the landscape, and reaches (a.k.a. segments; i.e., stretches of river between two confluences) identified and given unique identifiers.
-These reaches must then be attributed to be informative (e.g., slope, stream order, upstream channel length, etc.); and upstream-downstream connectivity between reaches established.
+The stream network must then be extracted from the landscape, and reaches (a.k.a. segments;
+i.e., stretches of river between two confluences) identified and given unique identifiers.
+These reaches must then be attributed to be informative (e.g., slope, stream order, upstream channel length, etc.);
+and upstream-downstream connectivity between reaches established.

-Typically, sampling data is available at points along the stream network.
-If the specific information about the location of these points is to be preserved (i.e., if samples are upstream and downstream of a particular effluent outflow, but along the same stream reach), they must be incorporated into the network.
-Once that is done, factors of interest on the landscape (e.g., landcover, soils, geology, climate, etc.) must be related to the reach (or sampling points).
-This alone can be complex as the spatial configuration of these factors relative to flow direction and accumulation are important.
-The ***ihydro*** package uses the
-***hydroweight*** package (Kielstra et al. 2021) to calculate these attributes.
+Typically, observed responses are measured at discrete sampling locations along the stream network.
+If the location information is to be preserved (i.e., if samples are upstream and downstream of a particular effluent outflow), they must be incorporated into the network.
+This is done by splitting stream lines and catchments at these points.

+Once that is done, landscape features of interest (e.g., land-cover, geology, climate, etc.) must be related to the reach (or sampling points).
+This alone can be complex as the spatial configuration of these factors relative to flow direction and accumulation can be important important (Peterson ***et al.***, 2011).
+The ***ihydro*** package uses the ***hydroweight*** package (Kielstra et al. 2021) to calculate these attributes.

 The complexity of this workflow can be a rate limiting step in the